Pro-Employee Groups Slam Democrats' Amnesty with Agriculture Industry

-The United Food and & Commercial Workers union and several other left-wing, anti-poverty groups are opposing the Democrats’ amnesty-for-cheap-labor deal, which faces a vote in the House today.
+The United Food and Commercial Workers International Union and several other left-wing, anti-poverty groups are opposing the Democrats’ amnesty-for-cheap-labor deal, which faces a vote in the House today.

-The amnesty legislation, dubbed the Farm Workforce Modernisation Act, is designed to get support from agriculture employers by offering a huge wave of cheap H-2A visa-workers to replace the 1.5 million illegal migrants who would be amnestied and given citizenship by the deal.
+The amnesty legislation, dubbed the Farm Workforce Modernization Act, is designed to get support from agriculture employers by offering a huge wave of cheap H-2A visa workers to replace the 1.5 million illegal migrants who would be amnestied and given citizenship by the deal.
 The imported cheap H-2A workers are also expected to replace Americans in many jobs throughout the sector.

 The Democrats’ corporatist deal, H.R.
 5058, is backed by many agriculture trade groups and by around 30 GOP legislators.

-“UFCW is concerned that the Farm Workforce Moderation Act will expand the length of the farm worker visa from seasonal to year-round and weaken the requirements to hire American workers,” says the December 8 letter sent to Democratic leaders by the UFCW’s director of legislative affairs.
+“UFCW is concerned that the Farm Workforce Modernization Act will expand the length of the farm worker visa from seasonal to year-round and weaken the requirements to hire American workers,” says the December 8 letter sent to Democrat leaders by the UFCW’s director of legislative affairs.
 The letter continues:

 UFCW opposes the exploitation of migrant workers and supports a path to citizenship for farmworkers in this country and that position remains unchanged.
 However, we are concerned hat the farm Farm Workforce Moderation Act sets up a framework that will harm agricultural workers and workers in neighboring industries such as meat and poultry processing.